Digital quantum simulation of an extended Agassi model: Using machine learning to disentangle its phase-diagram: Spin mapping of the extended Agassi model

-With the exception of $H_1$ and $H_2$, which only depend on the Pauli matrix $\sigma^z$, the rest of the terms need to be written in terms of the Pauli matrices $\sigma^x$ and $\sigma^y$, so that they can be mapped into the corresponding quantum gates.
-Once $\sigma^+$ and $\sigma^-$ are decomposed in terms of $\sigma^x$ and $\sigma^y$, each of the tensor product chains will give rise to $8$ different terms, so $H_3$ will yield a total of $40$ terms, $H_4$ $40$, $H_5$ $8$, and $H_6$ $48$, for a total of $136$ terms plus $H_1$ and $H_2$.
-This number scales polynomially with the number of sites.
-All the different terms are gathered in the appendix \ref{sec-app-A}.
+The Hamiltonian can be written in terms of strings of tensor products of Pauli matrices.
+Indeed, there are terms which only depend on the Pauli matrix $\sigma^z$, and there are others that need to be written in terms of the Pauli matrices $\sigma^x$ and $\sigma^y$, so that they can be mapped into the corresponding quantum gates.
+Once $\sigma^+$ and $\sigma^-$ are decomposed in terms of $\sigma^x$ and $\sigma^y$, each of the tensor product strings will give rise to $8$ different terms.
+The total number of terms scales polynomially with the number of sites.